Tyra Bank Hints That She Dated ‘A Very Famous Recording Artist’ That Slid Into Her DMs

 After arousing everyone’s curiosity, Tyra decided not to reveal the mystery man’s name but chose to call him “DM slider.”
 When Andy Cohen and fellow guest Megan Fox tried to guess who the recording artist could be, she insisted that it wasn’t Drake.

 Megan Fox pressed the subject again later in the show and noted that Banks was in one of Drake’s music videos.
-Per ET, Banks appeared in the music video of Drake’s 2016 song, Child’s Play, where she was featured going on a disastrous date with the rapper.
+Per ET, Banks appeared in the music video of Drake’s 2016 song Child’s Play, where she was featured going on a disastrous date with the rapper.

-“Another thing we know is that Drake’s taller than Tyra and Tyra’s about 5’10,” Megan Fox said, per the report.
+“Another thing we know is that Drake’s taller than Tyra and Tyra’s about 5-foot-10,” Megan Fox said, per the report.

 Once Banks was jokingly fed up with the endless guesses, she revealed that it was 50 Cent.
 “No, it wasn’t!
 It was MC Hammer!”
 Banks played around and didn’t reveal the identity of her ex.